 (2) In the Act and these regulations, “electronic information system” means a computer system that generates, sends, receives, stores or otherwise processes personal health information.

 (3) In these regulations, “Act” means the Personal Health Information Act.

-3 The following organizations or classes of organizations are prescribed as custodians for the purposes of subclause 3(f)(x) of the Act:
+3 The following individuals, organizations or classes of organizations are prescribed as custodians for the purposes of subclause 3(f)(x) of the Act:

 (a) a Nova Scotia Hearing and Speech Centre;

 (b) a home care agency that is approved by the Department of Health and Wellness and has a service agreement with a district health authority under the Health Authorities Act or with the Izaak Walton Killam Health Centre;